josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

 _Tasks to complete_:

-- Create a new Integration Runtime (gateway), and connect it to the Azure Data Factory Integration Runtime running on your Lab VM
+- Create a new Integration Runtime (gateway), and connect it to the Azure Data Factory Integration Runtime running on your Lab VM.

 _Exit criteria_: